idamoltke/LocalNgsRelate/README.md

 In that command:

-1) LWK.bamlist is a file that contains a line for each bamfile and this line contains the full path of the given bamfile on your system
+1) LWK.bamlist is a file that contains a line for each bamfile and this line contains the full path of the given bamfile on your system.
+In our case it consisted of a files with 101 lines.

 2) LWK.sites contains a line for each site to include in the dataset and this line contains 4 pieces of information tab separated, namely chromosome number, position, major allele and minor allele.
 Note that this needs to be indexed by ANGSD for details see http://www.popgen.dk/angsd/index.php/Sites